Fitus/Zaloha.sh/README.md

 ### Explained in five sentences

  * FIND is executed to scan both directories to obtain CSV metadata about files and subdirectories.
- * The CSV metadata is compared by a sequence of sorts and sequential AWK processing steps.
+ * The CSV metadata is compared by a sequence of sorts and AWK processing steps.
  * The results (= prepared synchronization actions) are presented to the user for confirmation.
  * If the user confirms, the synchronization actions are executed.
  * A non-interactive regime is available as well.